lsphillips/alttpr-for-my-retro-pie/README.md

 ### Dependencies

-All dependencies that are used for building and testing should be added as a development dependency; this includes dependencies required by the UI aspects of the project as they are bundled into the artifact.
+All dependencies that are used for building and testing should be added as a development dependency; this includes dependencies required by the renderer process as they are bundled into the artifact.

 Only dependencies required by the main process should be made a production dependency to minimize the final package size.